 Relationships with planners

-With the majority of our portfolio located within the West End we work hard to ensure we have an extremely close working relationship with Westminster City Council (WCC).
+Our portfolio is all located within central London and we work hard to ensure we have a close working relationship with all the boroughs in which we operate.
 For our development proposals, we will informally liaise with officers as early as possible in both the design phase and throughout the pre-application planning process.

 A key part of our discussion is to work with both officers and Councilors to ensure that our Section 106 planning contributions are put towards improvements such as streetscaping, enhancing the public realm (as we have done at Hanover Square) and supporting local community groups to benefit the immediate local community.